 - explore ways to enhance efforts to celebrate diversity in your area

 - develop skills for working with different student and community populations

 - discuss how diversity impacts supervisory relationships and responsibilities

 To request a workshop or to discuss what a potential workshop could look like for your department or division, contact Leigh-Anne Royster.

 Inclusive Community Conversations- Tier I

-This three and a half hour, interactive workshop is offered at least once a semester for faculty and staff and is designed as an introduction into the conversation.
+This three and a half hour, interactive workshop is offered at least once a semester and during the summer Joining Elon program for faculty and staff and is designed as an introduction into the conversation.
 During this workshop, participants will work toward developing a shared language around bias awareness, deepening our understanding of the complexity of identities, and practicing responding to incidents of bias.
 Participants will have the opportunity to engage in personal reflection as well as small and large group discussion.
 There will also be an overview of resources on Elon's campus to help you navigate learning more about identity and constructively responding to incidents of bias.

 Inclusive Community Conversations- Tier II